 ICFJ has partnered with Punto y Aparte and La Voz de Guanacaste to implement activities that will spur data-driven projects that directly engage citizens in efforts to promote transparency and accountability.

 These three organizations will host:

-- 1 three-day Data Bootcamp, which will convene 40 civil society advocates, journalists, data experts, and technologists, who will use their respective skills to create data projects that can open data to society in new and exciting ways; and
+- 1 two-day Data Bootcamp, which will convene 40 civil society advocates, journalists, data experts, and technologists, who will use their respective skills to create data projects that can open data to society in new and exciting ways; and

 - in-depth reporting workshops on investigative and data journalism.